-Often, these theoretical models needs to be validated against the ground truth data that must be obtained from the measurements as in case of measuring entrainment.
-Hence, to improve the predictive capabilities of the existing theoretical models or to develop new models one need the accurate and detailed measurements of the plume parameters, including the full volumetric density field, for validation.
+Often, these theoretical models need to be validated against the ground truth data that must be obtained from the measurements, as in the case of measuring entrainment.
+Therefore, to improve the predictive capabilities of the existing models or to develop new ones, one needs the accurate and detailed measurements of the plume parameters, including the full volumetric density field, for validation.